High Resolution (<100pc) Ionization Structures in the ISM of AGN ESO~137-G34: Discussion

-In the spatially resolved SLI map, regions with high Seyfert-like excitation (SLI $>0.4$, shown in dark red in Fig.\,\ref{fig:bpt_sli} and Fig.\,\ref{fig:xradio}) appear clustered in the inner part of the SE cone.
-They are illustrated in the left panel of Fig.\,\ref{fig:xradio}, where we plot only points with SLI$>0.4$ within the inner part (blue box) of the SE cone.
-We also over plot $3$\,cm radio contours from \textit{Australia Telescope Compact Array} \citep[ATCA, half power beam width $=1^{\prime\prime}$,][]{Morganti99} in red and soft X-ray emission ($0.3-1.5$\,keV) contours in dashed black.
-The right panel shows the full SLI map with the same X-ray contours and box for reference.

-{We assumed that the middle maximum of the radio emission corresponds to the source nucleus, defined by the maximum of the [O~III] continuum, indicated by a cross in the Fig.\,\ref{fig:dust}, \ref{fig:bpt} and \ref{fig:bpt_sli}.
+In the left panel of Fig.~\ref{fig:xradio}}} we map SLI$>0.45$ points positions and over plot $3$\,cm radio contours from \textit{Australia Telescope Compact Array} \citep[ATCA, half power beam width $=1^{\prime\prime}$,][]{Morganti99}.
+The right panel shows the full SLI map with X-ray ($0.3$-$1.5$~keV) contours and box for reference. {We assumed that the middle maximum of the radio emission corresponds to the source nucleus, defined by the maximum of the [O~III] continuum, indicated by a cross in the Fig.\,\ref{fig:dust}, \ref{fig:bpt} and \ref{fig:bpt_sli}.
 Contour levels start at the $3\sigma$ level, where $\sigma$ is the standard deviation of the background-dominated region, and increase by a factor of $\sqrt2$ }.

-The dark red points are clustered around the edge of the radio lobe and lie in a larger region of enhanced soft X-ray emission (Paper~I). {Their presence and position on BPT diagram is not affected by the extinction correction (see Fig.\,\ref{fig:extinction}).} In Paper~I, we argue that the X-ray emission in this region (the inner part of the SE cone) is dominated by thermal emission from shock-heated gas, with inferred shock velocities of $\sim800$–$1000$\,km/s.
+{ The shock origin induced excitation of SLI$>0.45$ regions is supported by multiwavelength data.
+These points are clustered along the edge of the radio lobe in the SE cone and }and lie in a larger region of enhanced soft X-ray emission (Paper~I). {Their presence and position on the { VO} diagram is not affected by the extinction correction (see Fig.\,\ref{fig:extinction}).}In Paper~I, we argue that the X-ray emission in this region (the inner part of the SE cone) is dominated by thermal emission from shock-heated gas, with inferred shock velocities of $\sim800$–$1000$\,km/s.
 The presence of high velocity shocks at the radio lobe edges have been reported previously by \cite{Croston09} {in Centaurus~A.}